OcelotBabou/Quartz/content/2-The World/Regions/Cities/Cragport.md

 title: Cragport
 draft: false
 tags:
-  - NorthernSiarMorrin
+  - continent/northern-siarmorrin
-  - AegirCoast
+  - region/aegir-coast
-  - City
+  - location/city
 ---
 *[]*

 **Overview:**

-Cragport, the principal port city on the Aegir Coast, is famed for its strategic position atop jagged cliffs that oversee the tumultuous sea below.
-As the largest city of the Aiger coast, Cragport serves as both a formidable bastion against seaborne threats and a bustling hub of commerce and maritime activity.
+Cragport, the principal port city on the [[Aegir Coast]], is famed for its strategic position atop jagged cliffs that oversee the tumultuous sea below.
+As the largest city of the Aegir coast, Cragport serves as both a formidable bastion against seaborne threats and a bustling hub of commerce and maritime activity.
 The city's natural defenses, combined with its historical resilience, have made it a central figure in the coastal economy and politics.

 **Description:**